ONLYOFFICE/office-js-api/Word/ApiContentControlList/Methods/Clear.md

 # Clear

-Clears the list of values of combobox/dropdown list.
+Clears a list of values of the combo box / dropdown list content control.

 ## Syntax